SAP/spartacus-docs/_pages/dev/tag-management-system-examples.md

 ## GTM and GA

-Running both GTM and GA _at the same time_ is possible if you have a need for such a use case, although you should be aware of all the potential clashes of doing so.
+Running both GTM and GA _at the same time_ is possible if you have a need for such a use case.
+Although, you should be aware of all the potential clashes of doing so.
 We won't go in the details on this topic, and we will focus on enabling both in Spartacus.

 As Spartacus offers an out-of-the-box support for GTM, you can just refer to [this section](#Google-Tag-Manager-GTM).